1700 Cedar Springs Rd., Uptown

 The city’s first dog-park/restaurant mashup is absolutely packed on beautiful days—dogs can run off-leash in the one-acre park while owners hang out in the outdoor beer garden.
 The laid-back restaurant is popular in its own right: The menu focuses on burgers and hotdogs, and adorably, there are options for the canines, too.

-Dear Clark Hair Studio
+House Of Dear Hair Studio

 3317 McKinney Ave., Suite 101, Uptown